Ectoplasm™

 Randomness

-Unpredictability is controlled by deterministic procedures that create non-deterministic time measurements from CPU oscillations with fewer failure points than QRNG procedures.
+Deterministic procedures control unpredictability by creating time measurements from CPU oscillations with fewer failure points than quantum RNG procedures.

-After processing an oscillation set, Ectoplasm™ truncates the smallest fraction of a system-defined nanosecond Epoch time measurement as 1 bit of the highest-quality entropy.
+After processing an oscillation set, Ectoplasm™ truncates the smallest fraction of a system-defined nanosecond Epoch time measurement as 1 entropy bit.

 Visual